The Blog

 By Bernard O'Keeffe

 “This novel is entirely a work of fiction.
 The names, characters and incidents portrayed in it are the work of the author’s imagination.
-Any resemblance to actual persons, living or dead, events or localities is entirely coincidental” We’ve all read them – those disclaimers in the front of novels that tell the reader that what … Read more
+Any resemblance to actual persons, living or dead, events or localities is entirely coincidental” We’ve all read them – those disclaimers in the front of novels telling the reader that what follows … Read more

 Live!: Why We Go Out.